andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Cate for the first half of the performance & Renay for the second after we pull a switcheroo on the audience.

-But since Allie is behind me the whole time and the fact that when I turn around she is likely to be facing right at me, she is the subject of the majority of my maddening volleys.
-But she's perhaps the best suited to my buffoonery, seeing as Brace described her as "effervescently direct".
+But dear Allie is beside me start to finish.
+And since she's *behind* me that means she's facing right at me each time I load another shell of obtuse ordnance into my half-wit howitzer.
+But she's perhaps the best suited of all the performers to deal with my buffoonery, seeing as Brace described her as "effervescently direct".
 She's not afraid to tell me I'm a dumbass and that's whats I appreciates abouts her.